FAQs About Behind-the-Wheel Driver's Test

 What's Included in the Pre-Drive Check?

-Before you turn the key in the ignition, your skills tester will be watching to make sure you check the car for safety and operability.
-Make sure you check that all of these items work and are in place before you start driving.
+Before you turn the key in the ignition, your skills tester will watch to ensure you check the car for safety and operability.
+Ensure you check that all of these items work and are in place before driving.

 • Front and rear tags must be present.

-• Windshield must have no cracks or obstructions.
+• The windshield must have no cracks or obstructions.

 • Driver and passenger doors should open and close.